San Gimignano medieval towers rising above Tuscan countryside vineyards

 Tour 1: Best of Tuscany: Siena, San Gimignano & Chianti Day Trip

-✅ Covers Siena, San Gimignano and Chianti in one day
+✅ Visit Siena, San Gimignano and Chianti in one well-planned itinerary

-✅ Includes a winery visit with wine tasting
+✅ Chianti winery visit with tasting and countryside lunch

 Piazza del Campo in Siena, medieval shell-shaped square with surrounding historic buildings